u01jmg3/docs/events.md

 Laravel's events provide a simple observer pattern implementation, allowing you to subscribe and listen for various events that occur within your application.
 Event classes are typically stored in the `app/Events` directory, while their listeners are stored in `app/Listeners`.
 Don't worry if you don't see these directories in your application as they will be created for you as you generate events and listeners using Artisan console commands.

-Events serve as a great way to decouple various aspects of your application, since a single event can have multiple listeners that do not depend on each other.
+Events serve as a great way to decouple various aspects of your application since a single event can have multiple listeners that do not depend on each other.
 For example, you may wish to send a Slack notification to your user each time an order has shipped.
 Instead of coupling your order processing code to your Slack notification code, you can raise an `App\Events\OrderShipped` event which a listener can receive and use to dispatch a Slack notification.

 <a name="registering-events-and-listeners"></a>
 ## Registering Events & Listeners